johnnyreilly/dotnet-serilog-and-azure-application-insights/README.md

 ![application insights](application-insights-properties.png)

+As you can see, we now have the likes of `BuildNumber`, `CommitHash` and friends visible on each log.
+Happy diagnostic days!

 I'm indebted to the marvellous [Marcel Michau](https://twitter.com/MarcelMichau) who showed me how to get the fiddlier parts of how to get Application Insights plugged in the right way.
 Thanks chap!